noorac/todotra/README.md

 ## Why is it useful:
 It is useful to keep track of your tasks that need being done.
 ## How can you use the program:
-Simply download the todotra.py file and run it as a python script. the program will save the file to the current folder.
+Simply download the todotra.py file and run it as a python script. the program will save the file containing the tasks to /home/usr/.todotra/todo_list.txt
+When using the program you can add tasks, view tasks, mark tasks as completed, clear the tasks marked as completed and quit the program.
+Quitting will save the current list of tasks.
 ## Where can you get help with the project:
 Contact me here on github.
 ## Who maintains the project: